ralfbecher/QlikView_Extension_NVD3AreaChart/README.md

 1. Key	      : 1st Dimensions, key for the stream, limited to 5 keys (OtherCounted=6), use a descent sort order by expression
 2. x-Axis     : 2nd Dimensions, date for timeline, a QlikView date as number needed: =Num(DateField)
 3. y-Axis     : Measure to display
+4. y-Axis d3 format: d3 format code (w/o quotes, default = ',.2f'), use '.0%' from percentages
-4. Show Others: Show 'Others' aggregation (6th key in 1st Dimension)
+5. Show Others: Show 'Others' aggregation (6th key in 1st Dimension)